Property value

 Why Use This Card

-Scenario persistence helps users compare options consistently over time.
+Scenario persistence helps you compare options consistently over time.

 Persist current setup with a meaningful scenario label.
 This supports structured comparisons over time.